marcinkuzminski/rhodecode/docs/api/api.rst

 update_user
 -----------

-updates current one if such user exists.
+updates given user if such user exists.
 This command can be executed only using api_key belonging to user with admin rights.